 If you are wanting one-on-one tuition, or even private lessons with a friend,

-I also offer private classes for one-to-two people.
-We will discuss what you want to cover and I can tailor classes for you.
+I also offer private classes for one or two people at a time.
+We can discuss what you want to cover and I can tailor classes for you.

 Are you looking for a different gift idea for someone special in your life?